wilsonliaows/docs/connectors/servicenow/search.md

 ## Input field definitions

 ### Table
-Select the table to process records from.
+Select the table to search records from.
 This can be done either by selecting a table from the pick list, or toggling the input field to text mode and typing the full table name.

 Make sure that the connected user has [sufficient access control](/connectors/servicenow.md#roles-and-permissions-required-to-connect) to the selected table.